priyankamadhwal/30-Days-of-Code/README.md

 A single line containing a positive integer, n.
 **Output Format**
 Print Weird if the number is weird; otherwise, print Not Weird.
+#### Day 4: Class vs. Instance
+**Task**
+Write a Person class with an instance variable, age, and a constructor that takes an integer, initialAge, as a parameter.
+The constructor must assign initialAge to age after confirming the argument passed as initialAge is not negative; if a negative argument is passed as initialAge, the constructor should set age to 0 and print Age is not valid, setting age to 0..
+In addition, you must write the following instance methods:
+1. yearPasses() should increase the age instance variable by 1.
+2. amIOld() should perform the following conditional actions:
+- If age<13, print You are young..
+- If age>=13 and age<18, print You are a teenager..
+- Otherwise, print You are old..

+**Input Format**
+The first line contains an integer, T (the number of test cases), and the T subsequent lines each contain an integer denoting the age of a Person instance.
+**Output Format**
+Complete the method definitions provided in the editor so they meet the specifications outlined above.